Skylar Analytics: Data Visualization and Data Exploration

 Download this manual as a PDF file

-The dashboards, charts, and reports in the Data Visualization component of Skylar Analytics are not compatible with SL1 dashboards, widgets, or reports.
+The dashboards and charts in the Data Visualization component of Skylar Analytics are not compatible with SL1 dashboards, widgets, or reports.

-The optional Data Exploration component enables third-party tools that use the Microsoft Open Database Connectivity (ODBC) interface to access the metric data from Skylar AI.
-This component lets you use ODBC to connect Skylar AI data with Tableau, Microsoft BI, and other business intelligence tools.
+The optional Data Exploration component of Skylar Analytics enables third-party tools that use the Open Database Connectivity (ODBC) interface to access the metric data from Skylar AI.
+This component lets you use ODBC to export Skylar AI data to Tableau, Microsoft BI, and other business intelligence tools.

-This chapter will provide a general overview of how to view the charts, graphs, and other reports in the Skylar Analytics user interface, along with tips and best practices for users of SL1 and Skylar AI.
+This chapter provides a general overview of how to view the charts, graphs, and other reports in the Skylar Analytics user interface, along with tips and best practices for users of SL1 and Skylar AI.

 What is Data Visualization?